FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 higher, within OMZ, and by Figure \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSII protein subunits annotated as derived from SS120 at all depths ranging from 20 to 200 m and all [O~2~] in an OMZ of the tropical North Pacific Ocean.
 SS120 grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods.
 However, we found *P. marinus* SS120 can potentially exploit more diverse ecological niches within the ocean layers, even in regions with higher levels of blue spectral waveband, but only under O~2~ of 25 µM (Figure \@ref(fig:SS120PAR)).
 Lavin *et al*. [@lavinNovelLineagesProchlorococcus2010] show evidence of LLII/III ecotypes at varying depths from 20 to 30 m and from 75 to 200 µM O~2~ in the oxygen minimum zone (OMZ) of the tropical South Pacific Ocean, illustrating its tolerance of high light levels under low O~2~.
 SS120 has the potential to thrive in deep temperate zones, specifically during the spring, summer, and fall seasons when the duration of daylight exceeds 4 h, if O~2~ are near surface saturation of about 250 µM.
 Under lower oxygen levels of 25 µM, SS120 can also potentially exploit a 4 h photoperiod in the blue waveband, and thus has the potential to inhabit a potential warmed, deep, temperate OMZ, during the winter season.

 *Prochlorococcus marinus* MIT9313, a LLIV clade representative, shows potential to inhabit future warmer temperate zones year-round, as it grows under a 4 h photoperiod, expected in winter, or at light-attenuated depths.
 MIT9313 demonstrates an unexpected tolerance to higher light levels and cumulative diel PUR, but only under low oxygen conditions of 25 µM and 2.5 µM (Figure \@ref(fig:MIT9313PAR)), enabling MIT9313 to grow in OMZ, even at depths closer to the surface.
 MIT9313 carries a gene encoding (S)-2-hydroxy-acid oxidase [@cunaneCrystalStructureAnalysis2005],  with a K~M~ for [O~2~] of ~ 250 µM (Figure \@ref(fig:ProchlorococcusEnzymeKms)), which produces H~2~O~2~.
 Growth at lower [O~2~] may protect MIT9313 from auto-intoxication from production of H~2~O~2~.
 We hypothesize that under 250 µM O~2~ and higher blue light, *P. marinus* MIT9313 suffers photoinhibition, resulting from the inactivation of PSII caused by the production of H~2~O~2~.
 This photoinhibition is compounded by the limited inducible repair for PSII, due to the absence of FtsH 1 and 2  expression in *P. marinus* MIT9313 [@bonisteelStrainSpecificDifferences2018].
 MIT9313 shows remarkable ability to thrive under very low [O~2~], potentially allowing it to expand into broader ecological niches.
 These results are supported by Figure \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSI protein subunits annotated as derived from MIT9313 detected at depths \> 120 m, along with PSII subunits at depths from 50 m to 200 m in regions where O~2~ was 15 µM.
-XXX Check Bagby and Chisholm for discussion on respiration as they limited CO2 and O2.
-Mirielle has notes, will add if relevant XXXXX  The deep water environments typical for MIT 9313 are relatively nutrient rich, and *Prochlorococcus* take up and metabolize various sugars [@gomez-baenaGlucoseUptakeIts2008; @munoz-marinGlucoseUptakeProchlorococcus2017; @munoz-marinProchlorococcusCanUse2013] and amino acids [@zubkovDepthRelatedAmino2004].
+The deep water environments typical for MIT 9313 are relatively nutrient rich, and *Prochlorococcus* take up and metabolize various sugars [@gomez-baenaGlucoseUptakeIts2008; @munoz-marinGlucoseUptakeProchlorococcus2017; @munoz-marinProchlorococcusCanUse2013] and amino acids [@zubkovDepthRelatedAmino2004].
 In future work we aim to test whether MIT9313 is using photosynthesis to drive CO~2~ fixation in low O~2~ environments, or whether PSII generation of O~2~ acts as an electron sink for respiration, to generate using ATP for maintenance and to take up nutrients from the surroundings.
 Partensky *et al*. [@partenskyComparisonPhotosyntheticPerformances2018] found that in the low-light conditions found in the OMZ, MED4, SS120 and MIT9313 all became net O~2~ consumers, suggesting that the low light levels cause the respiratory chain to consume more O~2~ than the photosynthetic electron transport chain generates, thus contributing to maintenance of the low O~2~ environment.

 # Supplemental {.unnumbered}